kroy1809/Calculator/README.md

 ## Features
 - Supports basic mathematical operations: +, -, * and /
-- Reports a real-time log of all the past calculations carried out different users connected to the system
+- Reports a real-time log of 10 past calculations carried out different users connected to the system
 - A calculation gets shared automatically with all the connected users once the user presses the = button with a valid calculation
 - A calculation result is saved across sessions by using local storage of the browser.
 For instance, if the user starts calculating and closes the app mid-way, upon re-launching the app in the same browser, the calculator will be restored to the previous state
 - For calculation logs with multiple operators, the associativity follows from left to right